 However, it is important to keep in mind that the platform consists of several alternative or optional components that must be consistently configured to obtain a valid installation for a certain setting.
 We will discuss in Section 7.5 how to utilize the configuration approach to obtain the binaries.
-Below, we summarize the (optional/alternative) components, the respective location of the configuration settings and the JSL descriptors that can be used to provide extensions. summarizes the settings and the provided descriptors.
-Most descriptors define exactly one instance to be created, while descriptors indicated with * in may specify multiple instances.
+Below, we summarize the (optional/alternative) components, the respective location of the configuration settings and the JSL descriptors that can be used to provide extensions.
+Table 20 summarizes the settings and the provided descriptors.
+Most descriptors define exactly one instance to be created, while descriptors indicated with * in Table 20 may specify multiple instances.

 Layer/ Component